ClassicCollins/portfolio-optimization/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Video Explanation

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For explanation of Optimal portfolio and efficient frontier, please refer to the [YoutubeVideo](https://www.youtube.com/watch?v=vnAbsNN3SbA)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>